Financial Aid Glossary

 Academic workload (or course load), that a student is carrying for a defined academic period.
 This relates to the number of credit hours taken by a student during a semester (academic period).
 To be eligible for most types of financial aid, a student must be enrolled at least half-time (6 credit hours for Undergraduate students or 3 credit hours for Graduate students).
 Clarkson College enrollment status levels:

-• Undergraduate Full-time status = at least 12 credit hours per semester
+- Undergraduate Full-time status = 12 or more credit hours per semester

-• Graduate Full-time status = at least 6 credit hours per semester
+- Graduate Full-time status = 6 or more credit hours per semester

-• Undergraduate Three-quarter time status = at least 9-11 credit hours per semester
+- Undergraduate Three-quarter time status = 9-11 credit hours per semester

-• Undergraduate Half-time status = at least 6-8 credit hours per semester
+- Undergraduate Half-time status = 6-8 credit hours per semester

-• Graduate Half-time status = at least 3-5 credit hours per semeste
+- Graduate Half-time status = 3-5 credit hours per semester

 Federal Pell Grant

-A grant provided by the federal government to qualified undergraduate students who demonstrate exceptional financial need and have an Expected Family Contribution below a threshold designated annually by the U.S. Department of Education, based on the amount of program funds appropriated by Congress.
+A grant provided by the federal government to qualified undergraduate students who demonstrate exceptional financial need and have an Student Aid Index below a threshold designated annually by the U.S. Department of Education, based on the amount of program funds appropriated by Congress.

 Federal Supplemental Educational Opportunity Grant (FSEOG)